laurakond/artly-api/README.md

 - Once the user has created an artwork, they can then access the detailed view (individual artwork instances).
 - The user is then presented with the artwork edit form with prepopulated artwork information.
 The user can choose to change any of the fields and submit the form.

-- A detailed view of the artwork is accessible by adding an id to artwork list url: https://artly-api-a39d790259f4.herokuapp.com/artworks/**<id_number>**
+- A detailed view of the artwork is accessible by adding an ID to the artwork list url: https://artly-api-a39d790259f4.herokuapp.com/artworks/**<id_number>**

   - the user can delete their own artwork once inside the detailed view.